Campus Box 1114

 St. Louis, MO 63130

-My research looks at the role that big industries and corporations play in shaping culture and society, with a specific focus on tobacco in the United States, and the racial assemblages and corporate forms that are related to the production of harm.
+My research looks at cultural politics and contemporary capitalism in the United States, and the racial assemblages and corporate forms that are related to the production of harm.
 While my primary focus has been the history and ethnography of tobacco agriculture and racialized labor in the American South, I have also explored a range of issues related to the politics of harm, including gun violence and slavery reparations.
-I am also concerned with the rise of “corporate social responsibility” campaigns in harmful or hazardous industries and the ways that businesses address and influence ethical issues and debates.
+I am also concerned with the rise of “corporate social responsibility” campaigns in harmful or hazardous industries such as tobacco and the ways that businesses address and influence problem-spaces and debates about ethics and policy.
 My scholarship draws on medical anthropology and critical studies in global health and public health and engages conversations in social theory and cultural studies.
-My goal has been to produce ethnography that is richly informed by historical and archival research, critically attendant to political economy and biopolitics, and deeply appreciative of human experience as inspired by my fascination with existentialism and phenomenology.
+My goal has been to produce ethnography and reporting that is richly informed by historical and archival research, critically attendant to political economy and biopolitics, and deeply appreciative of human experience as inspired by my fascination with existentialism and phenomenology.